magiclabs/flow-py-sdk/docs/contributing.md

 Any contributions are very welcome.

-All bug reports, suggestions, ideas, comments are very useful for the integrity and continual development of `flow-py-sdk`.
-All of those can be reported as issues [here](https://github.com/janezpodhostnik/flow-py-sdk/issues).
+All bug reports, suggestions, ideas, comments are very useful for the integrity and continual development of `magic-flow`.
+All of those can be reported as issues [here](https://github.com/janezpodhostnik/magic-flow/issues).

 If you would like to contribute to the code, the best place to start is to run the [examples](./examples.md) locally.
 After that your environment will be set up for development.